nearuaguild/control-near-account-with-mpc-example/README.md

 This example provides scripts to help you create an account on whose behalf you're acting and send Near tokens from its account to yours

+## Contract

+The contract from this repository is rolled out on testnet at address `broken-rock.testnet`, and is available for testing.

 ## Running the project

 Enter the scripts directory and install the dependencies: